 A base of mixed greens, some clementines and cranberry, chunks of beetroot and a sweet pomegranate dressing.
 This Christmas Salad is a must on any festive dinner table this year.
-We could all do with a few extra veggies in our life at Christmas time, right?
-This is a super Easy Christmas Salad recipe to put together, and it is made up of ingredients you probably already have in your fridge leftover from other meals.
+This is a super Easy Christmas Salad recipe to put together, and it's made up of ingredients you probably already have in your fridge leftover from other meals.

 This Christmas Salad is full of flavour and texture, and it has a little something for everyone.
 A bed of spinach, rocket (arugula) and shredded sprouts (trust us on this one), then some chunks of beetroot and clementine segments.